LeanneCodes/mean-girls-quiz/README.md

   * When the user first loads the quiz, they will see an introduction title, “Can you guess who said which quote?” and a “Begin Quiz” button.
   * The introduction title is there to provide context to the user on what is expected from them.
 I.e., The quiz is a compilation of quotes, and the user needs to guess which character said which quote.
   * The “Begin Quiz” button acts as call-to-action button, prompting the user to click on the button in order to start the quiz.
   * The quiz was built in this way, so that the user can decide if they want to participate in the quiz before being launched into it.
-From user research, 80% of participants wanted to be given a choice to start the quiz, as they felt leading with question one came across a little intense, as they felt they were not mentally ready to begin.
+From a user research study that I conducted, 80% of participants wanted to be given a choice to start the quiz, as they felt leading with question one came across a little intense, as they felt they were not mentally ready to begin.
   * Even though there is no timer appended to the quiz, this seemed to be the preference for the users, hence the structure of the quiz.

 ![image](https://user-images.githubusercontent.com/81588887/128766618-a6a74290-4a7a-4d66-ba85-6d840b3d68aa.png)